 The Cyber Scholarship Program (CySP) (formerly the DoD Information Assurance Scholarship Program) is designed to recruit the nation’s top cyber talent to the DoD as well as retain our current cyber workforce to help secure our nation against the threats of information systems and networks.

 Starting in 2023, both new applicants and returning scholars need to use this online portal to submit their applications.
 THE DEADLINE FOR ENTRY IS FEBRUARY 1.

 Students who plan to apply need to understand the eligibility requirements:

-- RIT students must major or minor in Computing Security or Cybersecurity Risk Management.
+RIT students must major or minor in Cybersecurity or Cybersecurity Risk Management.

-- As an undergraduate student, the applicant has a 3.2 out of a 4.0 grade point average (GPA) or, as a graduate student, the applicant has a 3.5 GPA out of 4.0, or an equivalent rank based on a comparable scale.
+As an undergraduate student, the applicant has a 3.2 out of a 4.0 grade point average (GPA); as a graduate student, the applicant has a 3.5 GPA out of 4.0, or an equivalent rank based on a comparable scale.